-Prior to joining the university, Vijitha was a Senior Research Fellow at University of Delhi.
-In 2018 – 19, she was a Commonwealth scholar at School of Politics and International Studies, University of Leeds, UK.
+Prior to joining the university in 2020, Vijitha was a Senior Research Fellow at University of Delhi (2015−2020).
+In 2018 – 19, she was a Commonwealth scholar at School of Politics and International Studies, University of Leeds, United Kingdom.
 Her doctoral research is on understanding educational exclusion of migrant children and foregrounds the discord between mobile childhoods and immobile schools in the Indian context.

 How are the issues that surround education and its practices related to social processes?

 - Rajan, V. (forthcoming).
 ‘Muft ka chandan ghis mere Nandan’: migrant children and the narrative of ‘free’ and ‘open to all’ education in India.
 Economic and Political Weekly.